-The most efficient model in the range is the 116d, whose three-cylinder diesel returns 54.3 to 62.8mpg depending on gearbox and trim, and therefore wheel size and weight.
-CO2 emissions are 100g/km – a remarkable feat in a car of this type.
+The most efficient model in the range is the 116d, whose three-cylinder diesel returns up to 62.8mpg depending on gearbox and trim, and therefore wheel size and weight.
+CO2 emissions are 119g/km.

-The 118d doesn’t lag too far behind, with CO2 emissions of 108–109g/km and economy of 51.4 to 60.1mpg.
+The 118d doesn’t lag too far behind, with CO2 emissions of 123g/km and economy of up to 60.1mpg.
 Given the minimal difference in economy over the 116d but significant increase in performance, it’s likely to be the best choice for diesel buyers.
-Opt for the more powerful 120d and economy drops to 48.70–53.3mpg; CO2 emissions are 117g/km.
+Opt for the more powerful 120d and economy drops to 57.6mpg; CO2 emissions are 129g/km.

-Our experts expect that the BMW 1 Series will hold on to around 44 to 52 per cent of its value after 36,000 miles and three years come trade-in time.
-This compares well against the Mercedes A Class, whose value after the same period will be 46 to 52 per cent.
+Our experts expect that the BMW 1 Series will hold on to around 46 to 52% of its value after three years and 36,000 miles come trade-in time.
+This compares well against the Mercedes A Class, whose value after the same period will range between 43 to 51%.